Parades in Northern Ireland: Irish National Foresters

 The Irish National Foresters are a nationalist fraternal organisation.
 Although they are open to Irish people of any religion, the majority of their members are Catholics.
 Their main parading date is the Sunday closest to 1 August.

 Republican parades

 Northern Ireland's biggest annual republican parade takes place in August, during Féile an Phobail.
 This began as a protest against internment without trial and evolved into a festival that celebrates Gaelic and republican culture.
 Republican parades are also held in January to commemorate Bloody Sunday, and at Easter to commemorate the 1916 Easter Rising.
 There is a Republican March every year to commemorate the anniversary of the 1981 Hunger Strike.
-The parade is attended by Republican figures such as Martin McGuinness and Gerry Adams.
+The parade is attended by Republican figures such as Gerry Adams.
 Republican parades are attended by Irish Republican bands that come from Scotland, England and Ireland, especially the march in August to commemorate the anniversary of the 1981 Hunger Strike.